langdon/summit-2015-lab-15812/labs/chapter5.md

         docker build -t wordpress-rhel7-atomicapp ~/workspace/.

-1. Run the Atomic app.
+1. Change to a temporary directory so we can see the files that are unpacked during the deployment.
+Run the Atomic app.

+        cd /tmp
         atomic run wordpress-rhel7-atomicapp

-This will download the mariadb atomic app and deploy the databse to kubernetes.
-It will also deploy the wordpress pod and service.
+You will be prompted for each parameter.
+Where default parameters are provided you may press `enter`.
+The mariadb atomic app should be downloaded.
+The wordpress and database pods and services should be deployed to kubernetes.
+By default the deployment is in debug mode so expect a lot of terminal output.

 Check the deployment progress in the same way we did in lab 4.

 ```
 kubectl get pods
 kubectl get services
 ```

-The mariadb files were downloaded to the local directory.
+The wordpress files were downloaded to the local directory.
+The mariadb files are placed in an `external` directory.

 ```
+ls -l /tmp
-ls -l ~/workspace/mariadb
+ls -l /tmp/external
 ```

-When you're satisfied push the Atomic app to the registry.
+View the sample answerfile.

 ```
-docker tag wordpress-rhel7-atomicapp summit-rhel-dev/wordpress-rhel7-atomicapp
-docker push summit-rhel-dev:5000/wordpress-rhel7-atomicapp
+cat answers.conf.sample
 ```

+This may be renamed `answers.conf` and used for future unattended deployments.